cloudacademy/stocks-app-eks/README.md

     echo http://$(kubectl get ing -n cloudacademy frontend -o jsonpath="{.spec.rules[0].host}")
     ```

     Copy the URL from the previous output and browse to it within your own browser.
-Confirm that the Stocks App (frontend) loads successfully.
+Confirm that the Stocks App (frontend) loads successfully, complete with stocks data.